WRITTEN BY Bill McCarthy

 When you first take out a policy and at every renewal, it is your obligation to review the amount of cover that the insurer is offering to ensure that it meets your needs and expectations.
 If you are not satisfied with the amount of cover you are offered, this should be discussed with your insurer.
 The aftermath of a catastrophic fire event should not be compounded by the trauma of underinsurance.
 Local communities impacted by the onslaught of a bushfire are often so disrupted that families are forced to move elsewhere as the rebuild costs bear no resemblance to the sum insured on their homes.

-For further information regarding bushfire insurance, please contact the team at BAL Lawyers.
+For further information regarding bushfire insurance, please contact our Litigation & Dispute Resolution team at BAL Lawyers.